atlassian/react-beautiful-dnd/docs/guides/hooks.md

 - User drops a dragging item
 - Once drop animation is finished the `Draggable` and `Droppable` components are updated with resting `snapshot` values
 - `onDragEnd` is called

-## Notes about `onBeforeDragStart`

-> The use cases for this hook is super limited

-Once we have all of the information we need to start a drag we call the `onBeforeDragStart` function.
-This is called just before we update the `snapshot` values for the `Draggable` and `Droppable` components.
-At this point the application is not in a dragging state and so changing of props such as `isDropDisabled` will fail.
-The `onBeforeDragStart` hook is a good opportunity to do any dimension locking required for [table reordering](docs/patterns/tables.md).

-- ✅ Can apply modifications to existing components to lock their sizes
-- ❌ Cannot remove or add any `Draggable` or `Droppable`
-- ❌ Cannot modify the sizes of any `Draggable` or `Droppable`
-- ❌ No screen reader announcement yet

 ## Block updates during a drag